canonical/ubuntu-packaging-guide/docs/reference/glossary.rst

         tape drives, but nowadays it is widely used as a general packaging mechanism.

         See also: :term:`orig tarball`

+    Text Encoding
+        **Text encoding** refers to the method or schema used to represent and store text characters in a digital format.
+It involves assigning numerical codes (typically binary) to each character in a character set, which allows computers to process and display text.

+        For example, ``ASCII`` and ``UTF-8`` are commonly used text encoding formats.

+        The choice of a text encoding format is essential for ensuring proper character representation, especially when dealing with different languages and special characters.

     TLS
         Abbreviation for :term:`Transport Layer Security`